gauravearn/diff-alternative-data-structure-R/README.md

 # R_Data_Structure_Alternative_to_Diff
-I read this post today and they mentioned the diff which i have used a lot in R but i want to put this git just to show that you can also do this from a data structure point of view
+I read this post today and they mentioned the diff which i have used a lot in R but i want to put this git just to show that you can also do this from a data structure point of view and i do a lot of them.
+Link to the R blogger post: https://www.r-bloggers.com/2023/06/mastering-the-power-of-rs-diff-function-a-programmers-guide/?utm_source=phpList&utm_medium=email&utm_campaign=R-bloggers-daily&utm_content=HTML